-The plenum of the Moscow Soviet considers it its duty to voice its protest and indignation, in the names of the millions of proletarians of Moscow, the red capital of the Soviet republic, against the attempt of the bankrupt bourgeoisie to again plunge the peoples of Europe into a new and bloody imperialist war.
+The plenum of the Moscow Soviet considers it its duty to voice its protest and indignation, in the names of the millions of protestrains of Moscow, the red capital of the Soviet republic, against the attempt of the bankrupt bourgeoisie to again plunge the peoples of Europe into a new and bloody imperialist war.

-The attempts of the French and German working masses to begin fighting against the criminal bourgeoisie have been confronted by iresh treachery on the part of the leaders of the second and Amsierdam internationals, who refused the immediate organization of the united front for the fight of the workers.
+The attempts of the French and German working masses to begin fighting against the criminal bourgeoisie have been con-fionted by fresh treachery on the part of the leaders of the second and Amsterdam internationals, who refused the immediate organiworking class.
+The plenum of the Moscow Soviet appeals to the working men and women of all countries, and above all to those of France and Germany, to close ranks beneath the flag of the Communist International and Red International of Labor Unions, these sole leaders and champions of the cause of peace, of the cause of emancipation of the working class, of the cause of Communism.

-The plenum of the Moscow Soviet stigmatizes these betrayers of the working class as utterly despicable, but at the same time endusiastically greets the heroic struggles of the Communist Parties of France and Germany, on whose shoulders the whole burden of the fight falls, in so dangerous an hour for the working class.
+The plenum of the Moscow Soviet stigmatizes these be-trayers of the working class as utterly despicable, but at the same time enthusiastically greets the heroic struggles of the Com-munist Parties of France and Germany, on whose shoulders the whole burden of the fight falls, in so dangerous an hour for the against war!